Breaking The Silence: Why Boys Should Be Taught About Periods And Menstrual Health

 The Role Of Schools In Promoting Menstrual Awareness

 In teaching menstruation to both boys and girls, schools embrace the aspect of gender inclusivity, ensuring that students transform into responsible citizens in future.
-School education on periods can also eliminate myths as most girls are scared and embarrassed about their periods owing to the little information they get.
-Whenever boys are engaged in such lessons, they are part of the change which seeks to eliminate the social misconceptions about menses.
+School education on periods can also eliminate myths, as most girls are scared and embarrassed about their periods, owing to the little information they get.
+Whenever boys are engaged in such lessons, they become active participants in ending social myths around menstruation.

 Impact On Future Understanding Of Reproductive Health